 Come visit and ring the bell.
 It’s easy!

-Emmett Daniel (Dan) Clifford is Senior Warden at the Church of the Advent, and Vice President of the Episcopal Diocese of Lexington.
+Emmett Daniel (Dan) Clifford is the Senior Warden at the Church of the Advent, and Vice President of the Executive Council of the Episcopal Diocese of Lexington.
 When he is not fixing bells in grimy belfries, he is an attorney.